NBC Insider Exclusive

 Benson Boone sings into a microphone.

-Flippin' singer-songwriter Benson Boone will make his SNL debut on Quinta Brunson's May 3 episode, weeks after playing the 2025 Coachella Valley Music and Arts Festival.
+Flippin' singer-songwriter Benson Boone made his SNL debut on Quinta Brunson's May 3 episode, weeks after playing the 2025 Coachella Valley Music and Arts Festival.
 His forthcoming studio album, "American Heart," drops on June 20.

 Watch Benson Boone sing "Sorry I'm Here For Someone Else" live on SNL: